 - If the appeal involves parental responsibility or parenting time (custody or visitation), relocation of a child, or pretrial release, the Appellee's Brief is due 21 days after the Appellant's Brief is due. - If the appeal involves a delinquent minor, the Appellee's Brief is due 28 days after the Appellant's Brief is due. - Be sure to ask the Supreme Court Clerk's office for the schedule that applies to your case.
 If you need more time to file your Appellee's Brief, you may file a Motion asking for more time, but you will need to give the Supreme Court a very good reason.
 See Supreme Court Rule 361(f).
-By signing your motion, you are verifying the truth of your statements under penalty of perjury. - You must file a motion for extension of time long before your Appellee's Brief is due.
-However, the Court is not required to give you an extension and may decide the case with only the Appellant's Brief if you do not file your brief on time.
+By signing your Motion, you are verifying the truth of your statements under penalty of perjury.
+Motions for extensions of time must be filed before the due date of the document you are seeking an extension of time to file.
+However, the Illinois Supreme Court is not required to give you an extension.